AntroxEV/POSSRELAPP/README.md

 >[!NOTE]
 > Limited and demonstration version of the data-driven possibility distribution generator.
-> Currently, the engine is limited to elaborate CPT cone resistance curves and a limited number of databases have been implemented.
+> Currently, the engine is limited to elaborate CPT cone resistance curves, and a limited number of databases have been implemented.

 ---
 :pushpin: